A tribute to the Water Walkers

 My parents brought me to a land practice where I climbed upwards of twenty feet to the top of a pyramid, and just like that I was hooked.
 In the ten and a half years since the Water Walkers have become an enormous part of my identity.

 I ski four days a week with my teammates, performing shows from June through Labor Day but practicing even earlier if we get the chance.
 My first few years on the team my parents spent more time warming me up with a copious amount of towels and blankets than I actually spent skiing — Wisconsin water gets cold!

 Since those early days I’ve grown in more ways than one.
 I built our team’s website from scratch and continue to manage it.
 I’m able to ski on my own now, no bracing required.
 I have enough body mass to stay warm.
 I know how to lock out my abs and when to let go of the rope when you fall.

 But it’s so much more than all of those technicalities — in the last decade, I’ve transformed as a person.

 I credit the Water Walkers with an enormous part of my development.
 I grew up with them, and they grew up with me.
 It’s thanks to my ski team, and especially to our long-time show director Janelle Gokey, that I’ve evolved from a seven year old girl too nervous to order her own Subway sandwich into a college student preparing to take on the world.

-Who are we?
-And what do we do?
+Who am I?
+And what do I do?